Housing Statement

 • 30 days where the renter is unsuccessful, and

-Rental providers and real estate professionals will be required to obtain written consent from renters before holding their information or using it for other rental properties.
+Rental providers and real estate professionals are required to obtain written consent from renters before holding their information or using it for other rental properties.

 Implementation Date: 25 November 2025